 Which phrase do you think is more powerful?

-We both know that #2 has a greater impact.
+#2 clearly has a greater impact.
 Phrase one was taken from a client’s “before” resume, while phrase two was taken from her “after” resume, re-written to be more accomplishment-oriented (and then used to successfully accomplish a career change).

 Always strive to go beyond responsibilities and include accomplishments (i.e. the “so what’s”).
 Showing the impact of what you’ve done separates you from your competition.
 If you can’t use numbers to quantify impact, try “substantially improved”, “well-received” or something similar.

 You can also use well known names of things, organizations or places to create memorable images.
 For example, one client wanted to demonstrate his entrepreneurial ability as it was part of a sales position’s requirements.
 He could have written “Bring an entrepreneurial approach to sales” (which was what he had originally).
-Instead, we changed this bullet point to the more effective “Featured in Entrepreneur Magazine as a dynamic sales entrepreneur.”
+Instead, we changed this bullet point to the more effective “Featured in Entrepreneur Magazine as a dynamic sales leader with an entrepreneurial approach.”

 Your resume is too hard to read